ImageMagick/Usage-Markdown/misc/index.md

 If the transparency was preserved then the "`montage`" results above would not look nearly as good.

 That does not mean that you can't preserve the transparency of images when using "`-border`" or "`-frame`" operators.
-It just means you need to supply a extra "`-compose`" setting to tell IM to preserve the transparency.
+It just means you need to supply an extra "`-compose`" setting to tell IM to preserve the transparency.

 ~~~
 convert star.gif  -bordercolor LimeGreen \